kunalm8470/security_in_dotnet/README.md

 ## JWT Authentication

-JWT authentication is a self-contained authentication protocol where the token base64 representation of a Javascript object which contains 3 parts seperated by a period (`.`)
+JWT authentication is a self-contained authentication protocol where the token is a base64 representation of a Javascript object which contains 3 parts seperated by a period (`.`)

-1. Algorithm and token metadata
+1. Header -<br/>
 The algorithm denotes the cryptographic algorithm used to sign the token and the [`key-id`](https://tools.ietf.org/html/rfc7515#section-4.1.4) (kid) if using rotational keys to sign the keys and an [`optional public key link`](https://datatracker.ietf.org/doc/html/rfc7515#section-4.1.2) (jku)

 ```javascript